When you draw from the Well, you return with more than water — you return with wisdom.

 • I’ve never shared a room with someone I don’t know.
 Can I have a private room?

-• While our other retreats may offer private rooms, the Tending the Void retreat takes place at a private facility with limited space.
-You’re welcome to reserve and pay for two spots if you wish, but we don’t recommend it—this retreat is all about community, and we invite you to trust in the experience and the connections that sharing space brings.
+• While our other retreats may offer private rooms, the Tending Grief refuge in NM takes place at a private facility dormitory style.
+Our refuge events are all about community, and we invite you to trust in the experience and the connections that sharing space brings.

 • What if I’m feeling tired and don’t feel like joining the activities?